galliot-us/smart-social-distancing/README.md

       ```
       The obtained token will be valid for 1 week (then a new one must be requested from the API) and needs to be sent as an `Authorization` header in all the requests.
 If you don't send the token (when the `UseAuthToken` attribute is set in `True`), you will receive a `401 Unauthorized` response.

+### Video feeds the processor can consume from
+This processor uses [OpenCV VideoCapture](https://docs.opencv.org/3.4/d8/dfe/classcv_1_1VideoCapture.html) , which means that it can process:

+* Video files that are compatible with [FFmpeg](https://en.wikipedia.org/wiki/FFmpeg)
+* Any URL of video stream in a **public protocol** such as RTCP and HTTP (`protocol://host:port/script_name?script_params|auth`)

+Please note that:

+* Although this processor can read and process a video, this is mostly a development functionality; this is due to the fact that loggers yield statistics that are time dependant that assume a real-time stream being processed, in which if the processing capacity is lower than the FPS frames are lost in favour of processing new frames.
+With a video file all frames are processed and on a slower model this might take a while (and yield wrong analytics).
+* Some IP cameras implement their own private protocol that's not compatible with OpenCV.

 ### Change the default configuration
 You can read and modify the configurations in `config-*.ini` files, accordingly: